Sagar4173/ONYX/docs/API.md

 ## Overview

-SecureDevOps AI Platform provides a comprehensive REST API for managing security scans, accessing reports, and integrating with external systems.
+ONYX - Security Intelligence Platform provides a comprehensive REST API for managing security scans, accessing reports, and integrating with external systems.
 The API is built with FastAPI and provides automatic OpenAPI documentation.

 **Base URLs**: